MicrosoftDocs/visualstudio-docs/docs/test/how-to-use-microsoft-test-framework-for-cpp.md

 ---
 title: Use the Microsoft Unit Testing Framework for C++
-description: Explore the Microsoft Unit Testing Framework for C++ to write and run unit tests for your C++ code and define traits to enable grouping. ms.date: 02/16/2021 ms.topic: how-to ms.author: twhitney
+description: Use the Microsoft Unit Testing Framework for C++ to write and run unit tests for your C++ code, and add nonexported functions as test dependencies. ms.date: 02/16/2021 ms.topic: how-to ms.author: twhitney